What to eat

 What to avoid

-Avoid eating shark, swordfish and marlin because these contain relatively high levels of mercury which, until the age of 16, might affect a young person's developing nervous system.
+Avoid eating shark, swordfish and marlin because these contain high levels of mercury compared to other fish which, until the age of 16, might affect a young person's developing nervous system.

 Foods high in fat, particularly saturated fat, sugar or salt, should only be eaten in small amounts or not very often.